Eastern Division’s OET Program Organization

-Jim O’Connor EMARI & OET Supervisor Matt Nebzydoski Eastern PA Denice Kaus Western NY Greg Boberg Western NY Bill Cline Western APP Bart Gabler Western APP Dave Smith EMARI Jane Williams EMARI & Women’s Program Supervisor Don Mills Southern VT Teigh Southworth Northern VT 0rest 0har New Hampshire Jon Wilson Central NY Wayne Arsenault Maine & Eastern Division Board Liaison
+Jim O’Connor EMARI & OET Supervisor Matt Nebzydoski Eastern PA Denice Kaus Western NY Greg Boberg Western NY Bill Cline Western APP Bart Gabler Western APP Dave Smith EMARI Jane Williams EMARI & Women’s Program Supervisor Don Mills Southern VT Teigh Southworth Northern VT 0rest 0har New Hampshire Jon Wilson Eastern NY Wayne Arsenault Maine & Eastern Division Board Liaison

 Division OET Staff – Typically made up of 24 individuals spread out among the 15 regions that make up the division.
 OET Staff ensures that all OET programs involving instruction and evaluation are conducted safely and fairly, consistent with the criteria established by NSP and Eastern Division.
 The OET Steering Committee appoints OET Staff members.
 Division OET Staff members rotate every season, for the latest list of members, visit the Eastern Division OET web page to download the most current document.

 Regional Advisors – known as RAs for short, oversee OET programs in their respective regions, assist in bringing division initiatives to the Regional level, plan and administrate Senior program events and evaluations, and ensure regional toboggan instructors and trainer evaluators maintain certification requirements.
 Click to download a Comprehensive Job Description.
 Current Regional OET Advisors: